48 Fun & Beautiful Things to Do in the Dominican Republic

 Fun fact: Because of its cooler climate, green valleys, and tall mountainous peaks, our Cordillera Central region is referred to as the Dominican Alps!
 Here, you can create your own mini-retreat by spending a few days (or weeks) in one of the mountain-top villas in this beautiful pine-studded mountainous region.

+If you want to stay in a beautiful hotel by the Jimenoa River with delicious food, check out Hotel Gran Jimenoa.
 You can rent an entire place to yourself like the mountain top villa (pictured above) or a Japanese-style luxury guest house (also pictured above) for a fraction of what resorts will charge you!
 Best of all?
 You’ll be near tons of wonderful activities to do in the Dominican Republic.

 24. Enjoy Jarabacoa’s Various Hikes & Waterfalls